-The operators formed by prefixing a binary operator with an = character are called the compoundassignment operators.
+The operators formed by prefixing an = character with a binary operator are called the compound assignment operators.
 These operators perform the indicated operation on the two operands, and then assign the resulting value to the variable, property, or indexer element given by the left operand.
 The compound assignment operators are described in §14.13.2.